descawed/galsdk/README.md

   in the UI, but playing a voice recording will create a copy in .wav format in \<project dir>/voice.

 ## CLI utilities
 galsdk also comes with a number of CLI tools for manipulating the game's files.
-Since the editor is currently read-only, these are what you want if you actually want to make changes to the game.
 Each tool can be run with `python -m <module name>` and has usage help available with the `-h` option.
 There are also a couple bonus scripts for working with Galerians: Ash files (no additional Ash support is planned at this time).
 The following modules have CLI
 interfaces: